opendatacube/datacube-zarr/docs/zarrify.md

       By default each raster dataset is converted to a zarr dataset with root directory `<raster_name>.zarr`.

-      E.g., for raster(s) with 2 bands and shape (200, 300), and ommiting the
+      E.g., for raster(s) with a single band and shape (200, 300), and ommiting
-      `--outpath` option for simplicity:
+      the `--outpath` option for simplicity, `zarrify` outputs `raster.zarr` with the following structure:

       $ zarrify raster.tif

-          results in `raster.zarr` with the following structure, where each band is a separate dataset named "band#" under the root group "/":

                   /
-                  ├── band1 (200, 300) float32
-                  ├── band2 (200, 300) float32
+                  ├── array (200, 300) float32
                   ├── x (300,) float64
                   └── y (200,) float64

+      For the same raster with multiple bands (e.g. 2 bands) a third dimension named "band" is introduced:

-      $ zarrify --multi-dim raster.tif
+      $ zarrify raster.tif

-          results in `raster.zarr` with bands collected into a single dataset called "array" and "band" number is an additional dimension:

                   /
                   ├── array (2, 200, 300) float32